 In one episode, she dates Jonathon Frakes, who is Adam Westing the hell out of himself throughout the show.
 In the conclusion, he's strongly implied to have been Riker pretending to be Frakes.

 John Barrowman has a huge ego, never stops singing show tunes, and is constantly giving away copies of his music, which happens to legal tender at the Doctor Who Experience.
-Also, he tries to keep the facts he is that he is straight and has a wife and two kids secret.
+Also, his dark secret is that he is straight and has a wife and two kids.

 Speaking of Andy Richter, he plays himself and his four quintuplet brothers on the show.